-I know this is old stuff but sometimes we find customers with solutions running in older versions of BizTalk that need to be fixed or improved while the client studying the possibility of migrating this project to newer versions of BizTalk Server.
+I know this is old stuff, but sometimes we find customers with solutions running in older versions of BizTalk that need to be fixed or improved while the client is studying the possibility of migrating this project to newer versions of BizTalk Server.

-After the challenge of putting my BizTalk Server 2004 development machine running on my local Hyper-V, when I try to compile the solution I found this strange error since the solution I was trying to build was running smoothly in production:
+After the challenge of putting my BizTalk Server 2004 development machine running on my local Hyper-V, when I tried to compile the solution, I found this strange error, since the solution I was trying to build was running smoothly in production:

 “Exception Caught: Cannot use a prefix with an empty namespace”